Museums & galleries in Pembrokeshire

 Pembrokeshire boasts not one but two fine galleries: The newly opened Glan-Yr-Afon/Riverside in Haverfordwest displays work from the National Library of Wales and at the Oriel y Parc gallery, fine landscapes are displayed from the National Museum of Wales’ collection.

-But unfortunately you can’t take those pieces home!
+But unfortunately, you can’t take those pieces home!

 To get your hands on a fabulous work of art you’ll need to track down one of the art galleries in Pembrokeshire that house work by a collection of artists: painters, sculptors, potters and jewellery makers all under one roof.

-Narberth museum is filled with clever, engaging exhibits; who would have thought that a little town has so much to tell?
-Tenby Museum is a treasure chest of history, telling the story of a fishing and trading port that became a fashionable resort.
+Pembrokeshire’s colourful past can be seen in several museums.
+Scolton Manor is a 60-acre country park that includes a Victorian Manor House museum.
+Narberth Museum is filled with clever, engaging exhibits.
+Tenby Museum & Art Gallery is a treasure chest of history, telling the story of a fishing and trading port that became a fashionable resort.

-The Last Invasion Tapestry in Fishguard is an amazing embroidered 30 metre long tapestry that tells the story of the 1797 last invasion of mainland Britain.
+The Last Invasion Tapestry in Fishguard is an amazing embroidered 30-metre long tapestry that tells the story of the 1797 last invasion of mainland Britain.
 It took 70 women two years to complete this stitching masterpiece.